The Elisabeth Morrow School is committed to enrolling the most qualified students, regardless of financial circumstances.

 What if I have not filed taxes prior to the financial assistance deadline?

 In most cases, current Income Tax Returns will not be prepared by our application deadline.
-We, therefore, ask you to estimate your tax information on the SSS application and submit your Form 1040 by April 30 to SSS.
-If there is a significant discrepancy between your estimate and the actual amount, the committee will reevaluate and potentially revise your financial assistance award.
+We, therefore, ask you to estimate your tax information on the TADS School Portal application and submit your Form 1040 by April 15 to TADS School Portal.
+If there is a significant discrepancy between your estimate and the actual amounts, the committee will reevaluate and potentially revise your financial assistance award.

-Can I receive a waiver for the SSS fee?
+Can I receive a waiver for the TADS School Portal fee?

-If you are unable to pay the SSS application fee due to financial hardship, please contact Caitlin Read, Director of Enrollment Management, at 201-568-5566 ext.
+If you are unable to pay the TADS School Portal application fee due to financial hardship, please contact Caitlin Read, Director of Enrollment Management, at 201-568-5566 ext.
 7212.
 Please note that we have a limited number of waivers available and, therefore, it is not possible to honor every request.

 What if I still have questions about the admissions or financial aid process?